citp/privacy-policy-historical/a/al/all/allaboardtoys.com.md

 **b.
 Personal Information Collected.** In order for a User to access and use certain areas AAT offers via the Site, AAT requires Users to provide AAT with information that personally identifies Users ("Personal Information").
 Personal Information may include: (i) Contact Data (such as a User's name, mailing and e-mail addresses); (ii) Financial Data (such as a User's account or credit card number); and (iii) Demographic Data (such as a User's zip code and age).
 If a User communicates with AAT by e-mail or otherwise completes online forms or surveys, any information provided in such communication may be collected as Personal Information.

-When you purchase products from AAT or register for any AAT services, we automatically place you on our list to receive e-mail regarding updates about special offers, new products, and new services.
+When you register for any AAT services where you are given an option to Opt In to a mailing list, we place you on our list to receive e-mail regarding updates about special offers, new products, and new services.
 If you do not wish to receive e-mail updates, please send an e-mail to [Remove@AllAboardToys.com](mailto:Remove@AllAboardToys.com) and type "Please remove me." in the subject line.
 If you have registered your personal information on the AAT site, you can login to your account profile and change the information.
 If you would like to have your shopper account removed, please call Customer Care at 1-866-641-TOYS (8697).

 **c.
+Non-personal Information Collected.** AAT offers the Users that ability to submit product and/or service via the Site where certain information may be required.
+This information shall be considered non-personal ("Non-personal Information") and may include: Nickname, Location, Comments about your experience with the product/service, Images or Video media, and other demographic or descriptive data.

+**d.
 Data and Reports Compiled or Generated through the Services.** As a part of certain of AAT's services, AAT compiles and stores data and information and generates reports related to User's access to and use of AAT's services ("Service Data and Reports").